A little about HTTP 503 error code

 Switch DNS server

-The 503 http error can also be caused by DNS server.
-In that case, your devices (computer, modem, switch) are right but DNS server that is set to match the domain names that you access from computer or smart phone is doing the problem.
+The 503 HTTP error can also be caused by the DNS server.
+In that case, your devices (computer, modem, switch) are right but the DNS server which is set to match the domain names that you access from a computer or smartphone is doing the problem.

 You may contact your ISP regarding this issue for changing the DNS server or try using freely available e.g. provided by Google or OpenDNS.